FAQs

 While it is possible to remove some stains from comics not all stains can be removed.
 Some typical stains that are resistant to treatments are oil based stains, inks and markers.
 Removal of these types of stains are generally either very limited in results are very invasive in removal.

-Can pressing fix all defects on comics?
+Can pressing fix all defects on collectibles?

-Why should you clean a comic?
+Why should you clean your collectibles?

 Can foxing be removed from comics?